fosq/BeetleBot/README.md

 ## About

-BeetleBot is a simple lolchess.gg scraper with Discord API integration which fetches TFT patch notes every hour and sends the latest patch notes to the designated Discord channel.
+BeetleBot is a simple lolchess.gg scraper with Discord API integration which fetches TFT patch notes every half an hour and sends the latest patch notes to the designated Discord channel.

 ## Getting Started